-Our mission is to create a special environment in which everyone who visits feels a deep sense of inspiration, connection and purpose.
-Since our beginning in 2009, we have hosted over 3,000 young adults in a variety of national, European and international projects.
+Our mission is to create an environment of outstanding natural beauty and educational value, in which everyone who visits experiences a deep sense of inspiration, connection and purpose.
+So far, we have hosted over 3,000 young adults in a variety of national, European and international projects.

 A Space for all Cultures and Religions